-The occupier must give 28 days notice if they wish to end the agreement.
+The occupier must give 28 days' notice if they want to end the agreement.

 If the occupier agrees to the new fees, they will become payable from the review date.
-If the occupier does not agree to the new fees, the site owner can apply to the County Court for a decision, 28 days after the review date.
+If the occupier doesn't agree, the site owner can apply to the County Court for a decision, 28 days after the review date.

-The occupier will not be deemed to be in arrears until 28 days after the new fees are agreed or 28 days after the court hearing to set the new fees.
+The occupier will not in arrears until 28 days after new fees are agreed or 28 days after the court hearing to set new fees.

-The site owner may enter the site without any notice between 9am and 6pm to carry out essential repairs, deliver mail and read gas, electricity and water meters.
+The site owner may enter the site without any notice between 9.00 am and 6.00 pm:

-If you would like more detail about the requirements for setting up and running a caravan site there is information available:
+If you would like more detail about the requirements for setting up and running a caravan site there is information available on the nibusinessinfo website:

 Protection of occupiers from eviction and harassment